dorellang/insight/docs/docs/Manual/Creating_a_Dashboard.md

 # Creating a Dashboard

-The goal of this section is to give a brief introduction to citydashboard.js.
-We will start setting up a map with a two marker.
+Welcome to CityDashboard.js.
+On this brief introduction we will start setting up a map with a two markers.

-## What is citydashboard.js?
+## What is CityDashboard.js?

-citydashboard.js is a library that helps create a dashboard intended to be used with maps, especifically with city visualiations.
+CityDashboard.js is a generic Web Dashboard for Urban Based Visualization Projects.

 ## Before we start

-Before you can use citydashboard.js, you need somewhere to display it.
+Before you can use CityDashboard.js, you need somewhere to display it.
-Save the following HTML to a file on your computer, along with a copy of citydashboard.min.js in the js/ directory, and open it on your browser.
+Save the following HTML to a file on your computer, along with a copy of CityDashboard.min.js in the js/ directory, and open it on your browser.

 ``` html
 <!DOCTYPE html>